-Recently picked up a Raspberry Pi 3 as an upgrade to my old Model B and decided to install RetroPie as well as Kodi for the media server side of things.
-After the initial RetroPie installation, I started saving my various video game roms to the default /home/pi/RetroPie/roms folder but soon felt that this wasn’t a great idea.
-I wanted a more persistent solution in case the Pi blew up or the micro SD card became corrupt for whatever reason.
-And so, I found that the best solution is to keep your roms in a safe location, preferably somewhere on your network, and map that location using an NFS (Network File System) share.
+Recently picked up a Raspberry Pi 3 as an upgrade to my old Model B and decided to install RetroPie as well as Kodi to handle the media server side of things.
+After the initial RetroPie installation, I started saving my various video game roms to the default /home/pi/RetroPie/roms folder but soon felt that this wasn’t a great idea in terms of redundancy.
+Ideally I wanted a more persistent solution in case the Pi blew up or the micro SD card became corrupt for whatever reason.
+And so, I found that the best solution is to keep your roms in a safe location, preferably somewhere on your network, and map your PI to that location using an NFS (Network File System) share.
 And so, another how-to is born:

 How to mount NFS shares on RetroPie

-Note 2: For the purpose of this exercise we’ll use the following parameters:
+Note 2: For the purpose of this exercise we’ll use the following IP parameters: